Jaimilit/CrossFit-Signup/README.md

 Registration Page - Where a user can sign up to use the platform:
 ![registration](./static/assets/features/sign-up-page.png)

-Sign-In Page - Where a returning user and return and log-in:
+Sign-In Page - Where a returning user can log-in:
 ![sign-in](./static/assets/features/signin-page.png)

 Log Out Page - Where a user can log out.
 It asks for confirmation to log out: